The Utility Reform Network

 TURN (The Utility Reform Network) is a consumer advocacy organization headquartered in San Francisco, California.
 In 1972, Sylvia Siegel started TURN in her kitchen to represent consumers before the California Public Utilities Commission (CPUC), which she felt was overly focused on the interests of its regulated industries at the expense of consumers.
 Harry Reasoner interviewed Siegel about her work with TURN on CBS's 60 minutes in 1984.

-On January 1, 2008, Mark Toney became the executive director of TURN.
-Toney is a Brown University graduate, who later earned his Ph.D. in Sociology at UC Berkeley.
-Toney also founded DARE (Direct Action for Rights and Equality) to organize low-income families in Providence, Rhode Island in 1986.

-California Governor Jerry Brown appointed former TURN attorney Michael Florio to the California Public Utilities Commission in 2011.
+Siegel studied the complex process of setting utility rates, and attracted public attention to a normally dull subject.
+TURN saved California utility customers billions of dollars.